JNR Class DE11: DE11-1900

 One locomotive, numbered DE11 1901, was built in 1975, experimentally incorporating a number of features to reduce external noise for use in yards close to residential areas.
-Features included additional sound-insulating around the engine compartment and a noise reduction unit on the exhaust chimney.
+Features included additional sound-insulating around the engine compartment and a noise reduction unit on the exhaust stack.

 DE11 1901 was withdrawn in 2000.

 DE11-2000

 Four Class DE11-2000 locomotives, numbered DE11 2001 to 2004 were built in 1979, incorporating some of the noise-reduction features tried out on DE11 1901.
 These locomotives also feature skirting to reduce noise.
 The locomotive length was increased from 14,150 mm to 16,650 mm.